The W.A.T.C.H.D.O.G. Peer Mentoring and Rites of Passage Programs

-The “New Beginnings” group was designed to provide support for first year SC State students as they matriculate and adjust to college life.
+The “Rites of Passage” group was designed to provide support for first year SC State students as they matriculate and adjust to college life.
 Those who accept the challenge to embark upon this journey engage in regularly scheduled sessions to discuss issues such as time management, self-esteem, academic milestones, relationship concerns, and various other dilemmas which they mutually face during the course of their first year as SC State bulldogs.
-In the fall session, students engage in guided discussions as they get to know one another over the course of six to ten weeks.
-As trust is established, they share their hearts and hurts to form a union that helps to ease their educational process at SC State and model success for those to whom they will pass the torch the following year.
+Students engage in open discussions as they get to know one another over the course of six to ten weeks.
+As trust is established, they share their hearts and hurts to form a union that helps to ease their educational process at South Carolina State University and model success for those to whom they will pass the torch the following year.

 Anger Management Group

 The Anger Management Group provides psycho-educational programming for students who have expressed interpersonal relationship conflicts due to difficulty handling anger or emotional expression.
-Candidates qualifying for this group experience typically consist primarily of individuals who received judicial referrals from Student Affairs, but are also often self-referred.
-The group meets weekly for 6-10 sessions until mandated referrals or designated sessions are completed.
-The group provides a safe environment for students to process, work through, and attempt to resolve their anger management issues among peers who have similar concerns.
-The aim is to help students to identify their problematic thinking and/or behaviors regarding expression of these valid emotions and to begin making healthier decisions in the practices they employ within their relationships and in general.
+Students in this group typically consist primarily of individuals referred judicially by Student Affairs, but are also often self-referred.
+The group meets weekly for 6-10 sessions until mandated referrals or designated session materials are completed.
+The group provides a safe environment for students to process, work through, and attempt to resolve their anger management issues among peers who share similar concerns.
+The aim is to help students to identify their problematic thinking and/or behaviors regarding their expression of emotions and to begin making healthier decisions in the practices they employ within their relationships and in general.
 The group also fosters responsibility through group exercises, discussion and homework assignments.
-Students who are interested in the Anger Management group may contact the Counseling & Self-Development Center at 536-7245 to schedule an initial appointment.
+Students who are interested in self-referral or faculty and staff interested in making referrals to the Anger Management Group may contact the Counseling & Self-Development Center at (803) 536-7245 to schedule an initial appointment.

 Substance Education Group

-Education groups are designed to educate students about substance abuse, and related behaviors and consequences.
+Substance Education Groups are designed to educate students about the dangers of substance use, abuse and related behaviors and consequences.
 This type of group presents structured group-specific content, often using videotapes, DVD’s and lectures.
-The major purpose of educational groups is expansion of awareness about the behavioral, medical and psychological consequences of substance abuse.
-These groups are provided to help students incorporate information that will help them establish and maintain abstinence and guide them to more productive choices in their lives.
+The primary objective of substance education groups is to expand students’ of awareness about the behavioral, medical and psychological consequences of alcohol and other drugs.
+These groups are provided to arm students with accurate information so that they can make healthier decisions regarding substance use as South Carolina State University Students and beyond.
+Students who are interested in self-referral or faculty and staff interested in making referrals to the Substance Education Group may contact the Counseling & Self-Development Center at (803) 536-7245 to schedule an initial appointment.